Updated for 2023-2024

 Did you know that the tourism and hospitality industry accounts for more than 10% of global GDP?

 That’s quite a big chunk of the world economic pie.
-Furthermore, the tourism and hospitality industry has been experiencing record growth in recent years, according to Deloitte.
+Furthermore, the tourism and hospitality industry has been experiencing persistent shortages in staffing due to COVID-19, according to McKinsey.

 Clearly, travel has a huge impact on the global economy.

 So, if you have a passion for the open road, it makes sense to work in the tourism field.
-An abundance of opportunities exist.
+An abundance of opportunities exist, especially as travel returns to normal in a post-COVID world.
 You’ll get to develop a career that you love, meet people from around the globe, make travel more memorable for others, and see the world (most jobs involve traveling!).

 But how do you become an attractive candidate for tourism and hospitality jobs?